 The risk management structure is geared to the unique situation of Bank Frick and ensures that the identification, capturing, assessment, quantification, control and monitoring of material risks are organised and implemented properly, pragmatically and effectively in the context of all business activities.
-It is of particular importance to Bank Frick that an effective and practice-based approach to risk management is taken, so as to ensure that this is understood and actively implemented at all levels within the organisation.
+This is key for Bank Frick to ensure that this is understood and actively implemented at all levels within the organisation.

 Internal directives set out the risk policy, basic structure, responsibilities and duties in relation to risk management at Bank Frick.
-Specific information on processes, calculations, models and report formats will be defined in separate working directives where necessary.
+Specific information on processes, calculations, models and report formats will be defined in separate documents where necessary.